Turkey's Halkbank dismisses U.S. charges, Erdogan calls them 'ugly'

 The indictment in a U.S. district court in New York, which further strains ties between the NATO allies, alleges Turkey’s second-largest state bank conducted fraud, money laundering, and other sanctions offences.

-While the U.S. district attorney did not tie the charges to sanctions over Syria, Halkbank did.
+While the U.S. prosecutor did not tie the charges to sanctions over Syria, Halkbank did.

 “These were filed as part of the sanctions introduced against our country by the U.S. government in response to Operation Peace Spring, heroically launched by the Turkish army to secure our borders and establish peace in the region,” the bank said of the incursion now in its eighth day.